msultra/auth/README.md

 ---

-Auth is a library that implements authentication methods for Windows.
+Library that implements authentication methods for Windows.
 SPNEGO, with embedded providers.
 For more information about SPNEGO, see the [RFC 4178](https://www.rfc-editor.org/rfc/rfc4178.html).
 Note that Microsoft has extended the SPNEGO protocol with a useless extension called NegTokenInit2.
 Have fun!

 ## Providers